-Basic Requirements: This semester there will be three graded speech assignments.
+- Basic Requirements: This semester there will be three graded speech assignments.
 You are expected to use topics of your own choice, which meet the guidelines for the specific speech assignment.
 Each speech has a time limit allowing all class speakers to complete the assignment on schedule and to give you practice in fitting materials into a given time allotment.
 Speaking too long or not long enough means your speech does not meet the requirements of the assignment.
-As you prepare your speech, please allow enough time to practice orally so that you can meet these time limits.

-• Outlines: Outlines are required for each of the graded speeches.
-Late outlines will receive comments from your instructor but will not be assigned points.
-The outline should include: specific purpose, central idea, a sentence outline of the speech, a list of sources (bibliography) you used in the preparation of the speech, & any other form your instructor may assign.
+As you prepare your speech, please allow enough time to practice orally so that you can meet these time limits. - Outlines: Outlines are required for each of the graded speeches.
+Late outlines will receive comments from your instructor but may not be assigned points.
+The outline should include: specific purpose, central idea, a sentence outline of the speech, a list of sources (i.e. a bibliography in APA or MLA format) you used in the preparation of the speech, & any other form your instructor may assign.
 (NOTE: A copy of the Information and Diversity Speech outline may be retained by the instructor for departmental course assessment purposes.)